-Access to relevant resources, events, mentoring services, professional networks, webinars and CPD support is granted by becoming a member of the Royal Pharmaceutical Society.
+Membership of the Royal Pharmaceutical Society provides access to relevant resources, events, mentoring services, professional networks, webinars and CPD support.

 You can choose to undertake further postgraduate training, such as a clinical diploma, to develop your knowledge and skills.
 There are a range of continuing education and postgraduate courses available in various aspects of community practice.

-Promotion in pharmacy will usually involve management of specific service areas, such as managing staff other than pharmacists, including accuracy checking technicians, pharmacy technicians and sales assistants.
+Promotion will usually involve management of specific service areas, such as managing staff other than pharmacists, including accuracy checking pharmacy technicians and sales assistants.

-An increasing number of pharmacists are working in GP surgeries and health centres.
-This involves advising on the best use of medicines, working as part of a multidisciplinary healthcare team, becoming involved in the work of a primary healthcare trust (or the equivalent in Scotland or Wales) and a lot of patient contact.
+An increasing number of pharmacists work in GP surgeries and health centres.
+This involves advising on the best use of medicines, working as part of a multidisciplinary healthcare team, and having a lot of patient contact.

-With substantial experience, you may choose to set up your own business.
-This requires a degree of business acumen and involves responsibility for:
+With lots of experience, you may choose to set up your own business.
+You'll need good business skills to take on responsibility for:

-It is also possible to move into careers in scientific writing, publishing and consultancy including recruitment and training.
-Complementary medicine and animal medicine are expanding areas in pharmacy.
+It's also possible to move into careers in scientific writing, research, publishing and consultancy, including recruitment and training.
+Complementary medicine and animal medicine are other options.